chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/mqtt.md

 When asked whether to enable the LetsMesh Packet Analyzer, enter `y`.

+During installation, make sure to use the `chimesh` preset.

 !!! note
     This script is designed for **Repeater and Room Server** nodes only.
 For more details on configuration options, see the [meshcoretomqtt README](https://github.com/Cisien/meshcoretomqtt).